Who Can Petition to Remove a Guardian

 If, at any time in the proceeding, the court determines that the interests of the ward are, or may be, inadequately represented, it may appoint an attorney to represent the minor, giving consideration to the preference of the minor if the minor is fourteen or more years of age.

-A.R.S. § 14-5212(D)This protection ensures the child has independent legal representation when needed, particularly in contested situations where the guardian and the petitioner may have conflicting interests.
+A.R.S. § 14-5212(D)This rule gives the child their own legal voice when needed.
+It matters most in contested cases where the guardian and the person filing disagree.